sCompile: Critical Path Identification and Analysis for Smart Contracts: Approach

-As a comparison, the program path corresponding to a call of function \emph{createTokens()} does not contain the sequence of instructions.
-At the same time, there is no instruction like \inst{CALL}, \inst{CREATE}, \inst{DELEGATECALL} and \inst{SELFDESTRUCT} in its EVM code to send Ether out, so the contract \emph{Bitway} is a contract which receives Ether but never sends any out. \\
+If the contract can receive Ether but cannot send any out, we identify the path for receiving Ether as potentially violating the property and label it with a warning messaging stating that the contract is a black hole.

-We have presented above a few built-in properties supported by \newtool.
-These properties are designed based on reported vulnerabilities. \newtool~is designed to be extensible, i.e., new properties can be easily supported by providing a function which takes a program path as input and reports whether the property is violated or not.
+Above properties are designed based on reported vulnerabilities.
+Of course, \newtool~is designed to be extensible, i.e., new properties can be easily supported by providing a function which takes a path as input and reports whether the property is violated.